 We kindly ask you to continue to check the KIT website on a regular basis.

 2. What is the availability of the Virtual Student Office?

-The CBS Virtual Student Office will continue to be exclusively available for our College Program Participants during regular office hours (CET) using Microsoft Teams or by appointment if you need assistance outside of these times.
+The CBS Virtual Student Office will continue to be exclusively available for our College Program Participants during regular office hours (CEST) using Microsoft Teams or by appointment if you need assistance outside of these times.
 Should you have suggestions regarding specific needs from your side, please feel free to contact us.